Home Element Metal Vanadium

 Vanadium element or d-block transition metal symbol V and position in the periodic table with atomic number, electronic configuration

 The presence of a new element in some Mexican lead ore was first discovered by Spanish mineralogist Andres Manuel del Rio in 1801.
-He named it erythronium from the Greek latter erythos meaning red.
+He named it erythronium from the Greek letter erythos meaning red.

 In 1830 Swedish chemist Nils Gabriel Sefström found the same element in the Swedish iron ore which produced different types of compounds with a variety of beautiful colors.
 Therefore, he named the chemical element vanadium according to the Scandinavian Goddess of beauty, Vanadis.